 A striking castle bear witness to local history.

-These building works almost completely obliterated its fortified features.
-In 1920 tha castle was bought by Milan-based Rasini family.
+In 1920 the castle was bought by Milan-based Rasini family.
 Spectacular from an architectonic point of view, the castle boasts Medieval and Romantic contaminations as well as Neo-Gothic flavours, especially in the halls.
 Its striking inner courtyard contains three rows of arcades, opened at different times.
 The five, large arches of the colonnade are supported by red stone columns, taken from the remains of a previous building dating back to the 4th century.